 - a popping sound upon injury

-- pain and tenderness along the middle of the knee
+- pain and tenderness along the inner part of your knee

 - swelling of the knee joint

-- a feeling that the knee is going to give out when supporting weight
+- a feeling that your knee is going to give out when you put weight on it

 - locking or catching in the knee joint